Archer03/react-create-conveyor/README.md

 ## Drawback

-Same as react-redux, any state change will trigger notification to all connected component for checking.
-So please don't put all data into a global conveyor if you could.
-But the good news is that react-create-conveyor dosen't need Context/Provider, so it is very easy to create and use sub conveyors!
+Similar to react-redux, any state change will trigger notification to all connected components for checking.
+So please don't put all data into a single global conveyor if you could.
+But the good news is that react-create-conveyor dosen't need Context/Provider, so it is very easy to create and use sub conveyors whenever and wherever!

 \
 other nice solutions: mobx, jotai, zustand, recoil\